atsansone/docs-assignments/technical-writer/assignment.md

 # Debug Your Kubernetes Application

-Kubernetes can simplify a lot of application deployment.
+Kubernetes can simplify deploying applications.
+Before Kubernetes, you had to spin up multiple servers that each ran one part of an Internet application.
+With Kubernetes, you can deploy one item that serves that whole application.
-That said, troubleshooting Kubernetes applications might seem daunting.
-One application can have so many layers of abstraction.
+Troubleshooting Kubernetes applications might seem daunting as each application has layers of abstraction.

 At its core, Kubernetes application consists of _[Pods][k8s-debug-pods]_ and [Services][k8s-services].